marcelbieniek/the-cheapest-path/README.md

 # The Cheapest Path
 Implementation of the Shortest Path Faster Algorithm (SPFA) in C++.
+SPFA is an improvement of the Bellman–Ford algorithm which computes single-source shortest paths in a weighted directed graph.
+The algorithm is particularly suitable for graphs that contain negative-weight edges.

 ### **Input**
 - **n**: the number of crossroads (non-negative integer),